 Boost Your Self-Esteem

 Trips are a way to boost self-esteem and obtain a sense of accomplishment.
 This is especially needed after going through a traumatic experience which may have affected your self-worth.
-There are many adventure travel groups who carefully match their expeditions to a person’s fitness level.
+There are many adventure travel groups that carefully match their expeditions to a person’s fitness level.
 After my divorce, I climbed the Great Wall of China.
 I did not think that I was capable of doing this feat, and my self-confidence soared afterward.
 I have heard similar stories from people who did mountain climbing after their divorces.